poenneby/advanced-git/README.md

 That's better!

 ## Help!
-I've lost all my work 😰
+I've lost all my work

 Imagine you have come out of a particularly difficult merge of a long lived outdated branch involving several conflict resolutions.
-And you realise some of the commits that you had before are no longer there.
+And now you realise some of the commits that you had before are no longer there.

-Don't worry, the Git remembers.
+Don't worry, Git remembers...

 Let's try this by deleting the last 2 commits in our current repository